AIR multigrid with GMRES polynomials (AIRG) and additive preconditioners for Boltzmann transport: Results

 Outlined below are several examples problems in both the streaming and scattering limits, designed to test the performance of AIRG and our additively preconditioned iterative method.
 We solve our linear systems with GMRES(30) to a relative tolerance of 1\xten{-10}, with an absolute tolerance of 1\xten{-50} and use an initial guess of zero unless otherwise stated.
 We should note that we use AIRG (and lAIR) on our matrices without relying on any (potential) block structure, for example in the streaming limit with uniform angle we could use our multigrid on each of the angle blocks separately.
 We also don't scale our matrices; for example we could view a diagonal scaling as preconditioning the outer GMRES iteration and/or the GMRES polynomials in our multigrid, but we did not find it necessary.

-When using AIRG we perform zero down smooths and two up F-point smooths (our C-points remain unchanged).
+When using AIRG we perform zero down smooths and two up F-point smooths (our C-points remain unchanged during smoothing).
 On the bottom level of our multigrid we use one Richardson iteration to apply a GMRES polynomial approximation of the coarse matrix.
-We use a 1-point prolongator which computes $\mat{W}$ and then keeps the biggest absolute entry per row.
-Unless otherwise noted we use 3rd order ($m=4$) GMRES polynomials with fixed sparsity as described in \secref{sec:fixed_sparsity}.
+Unless otherwise noted we use 3rd order ($m=4$) GMRES polynomials as described in \secref{sec:fixed_sparsity} on all levels including the bottom; we compare using the polynomials with and without fixed sparsity.
+We use a 1-point ideal prolongator which computes $\mat{W}$ and then keeps the biggest absolute entry per row.
 We only use isotropic scatter in this work.
 For both AIRG and lAIR, we use the row-wise infinity norm to define any drop tolerances.
 When using the lAIR implementation in \textit{hypre}, we use zero down smooths and one iteration of FCF-Jacobi for up smooths, while on the bottom level we use a direct-solve, as we found these options resulted in the lowest cost/best scaling.
 We searched the parameter space to try and find the best values for drop tolerances, strength of connections, etc when using lAIR and AIRG; these searches were not exhaustive however, and it is possible there are more optimal values.